 Under the TSCP, the Tongan Government has and continues to implement infrastructure improvements and changes to reduce marine pollution.
 These include the upgrading of ferry wharves and ramps, shipping channels, mooring buoys, navigation aids (beacons, light, buoys and channel markers), as well as related investments.

-BMT was invited by World Bank to identify the scope of works required to improve the ongoing safe operations of inter-island shipping and transportation.
+We were invited by World Bank to identify the scope of works required to improve the ongoing safe operations of inter-island shipping and transportation.

-BMT carried out a Needs Assessment and a related action plan covering all components involved directly or indirectly with domestic shipping services in terms of:
+We carried out a Needs Assessment and a related action plan covering all components involved directly or indirectly with domestic shipping services in terms of:

 The safety standards for passenger vessels have been improved under an enhanced regulatory framework with the Government’s Marine and Ports Division.
 Additionally, aids to navigation and ports-related works have been carried out to improve safety and security of seafarers.